1.3. Install on Mac OS X¶

 - Step 3: Install CMake application

-- To complete the installation you must solve the puzzle (no worries it’s kindergarten stuff): drag and drop CMake onto the Applications folder.
+- To complete the installation, drag and drop CMake onto the Applications folder.

 - Step 4: Launch CMake